DevWael/wp-user-listing-table/README.md

 ### Cache System

-Although the WordPress introduces the `wp_cache_*()` functions, the plugin caching system is relying on the WordPress transients API because of the following cons:
+Although the WordPress introduces the `wp_cache_*()` functions, the plugin caching system is relying on the WordPress transients API because of the following pros:
 1. The transients are always available and using `options` MySQL table.
 2. If there are any persistent cache plugin installed, transients will use it instead of MySQL.